-Yep, I told you it was super low prep activity, right?
+Yep, I told you it was a super low prep activity, right?

 Yeay for low prep games!

-Let’s go to how to play with this printables.
+Let’s go to how to use with this printables.

 Activity #1: Match uppercase letters to uppercase letters

-If your kids are just beginning to recognise letters, let them match according to the uppercase and lowercase letters.
+If your kids are just beginning to recognize letters, let them match according to the uppercase and lowercase letters.

 For instance, let them match the uppercase letter A on your dot sticker, to the uppercase letter A on the Watermelon.